NinaK7/CNN-model-for-molecular-detection/README.md

 # Framework

-Ones need to install the framework CIANNA (Cornu 2025) which can be found at: https://github.com/Deyht/CIANNA.
+Ones need to install the framework CIANNA (Cornu 2024) which can be found at: https://github.com/Deyht/CIANNA.

-This can be done by git-cloning this repository and by rynning :
+This can be done by git-cloning the current repository and by running :
 ```shell
 uv sync -U
 uv run pytest